DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ---
 title: Help and advice
 navigation: 50
+image: "media/images/content/hero-images/0025.jpg"
+subtitle: We’re here to answer your questions and provide advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.
 ---

 We’re here to answer your questions and provide free advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.